 Q: What is a game played in a relationship?

-A: A game player is a partner that manipulates the affection of the other by saying things and putting them in situations that make them insecure and undermines their self-esteem.
+A: A game player is a partner that manipulates the affection of the other by saying things and putting them in situations that make them insecure and undermine their self-esteem.